nickarms/100-days-of-code/r1-log.md

 ### R1D70
 This twitter integration sucks and I am not understanding the fundamentals.
 Super annoying!
 But hey, only 30 more days to go - woo hoo! https://twitter.com/sirnixalot/status/977046872572358656

+### R1D71
+The twitter button is definitely more work than I budgeted.
+Ugh.
+29 more days.
+Will I continue after that? https://twitter.com/sirnixalot/status/977430865138499584